 Do you have questions about our Professional Counseling Program?
-Join faculty for a one-hour Virtual Information Session before the next October 1, 2023 admission deadline!
+Join one of our faculty members for a one-hour Virtual Information Session to learn more about the program!

-The registration link includes space for you to submit questions for the information session in advance.
+The registration link includes a space for you to submit questions in advance of the information session.
 After registering online, you will receive a confirmation email containing information about joining the one-hour meeting via Zoom.
 You do not need to resubmit your questions via email.
 You also do not need to attend more than 1 information session.

 PROFESSIONAL COUNSELING PROGRAM APPLICATION PROCESS

 October 1 for the following Spring semester admission

 The complete instructions for admissions are available to applicants from the Graduate College, from how to communicate with the Graduate College, deadlines for admission, the decision process, GPA calculations, to official transcripts.
 We strongly recommend applicants familiarize themselves with this information prior to beginning the application process, as all applications go through the Graduate College and follow their processing instructions:

 NOTE: No application materials are submitted directly to the Professional Counseling Program itself, so all questions regarding application material submission need to be directed to the Graduate College.
 The Professional Counseling Program faculty cannot extend deadlines established by the Graduate College, nor waive application requirements for individual applicants.

 Submit the following directly to the Graduate College: